ucl-casa-ce/ArduCam/README.md

 Captures 320x240 JPEG image every couple of seconds using single shot capture command (0x10).

 You will need to manually configure the appropriate COM port in the code.

+The Arduino sketch used is one of the ArdUCam examples: ArduCAM_Mini_2MP_OV2640_functions.
 <br>
 <br>